Aryan-Jain-1710/Aryan-Jain-1710/README.md

 ### About Me 🚀

 💻 I am a sophomore student at [Purdue University, West Lafayette](https://www.purdue.edu/).
-I am majoring in Computer Science.
+I am majoring in Computer Science with a concentration in Cybersecurity and Databases and Information Systems.
 <br />
 <br />
 🌱 I wish to pursue a career in the Cybersecurity Industry.
 <br />
 <br />
-⚡ Skills: Python, Java, C, MySQL
+⚡ Skills: C, Python, Java, Unix, Linux, Arduino, MySQL, Python-SQL Connectivity, Latex, R
 <br />
 <br />
 📫 Feel free to reach out to me on the accounts above